cognitedata/auth-wrapper/README.md

 The `@cognitedata/auth-wrapper` is an OpenID Connect/OAuth 2.0 Wrapper library written in js provides a convenient way to retrieve access token from any IdP that meets the openid pattern.
 You can use from applications written in client-side or server-side JavaScript.

 ## Getting Started
+There are some guides to help you to start using any of our available authentication methods.
+The guides are at [authentication.md](./guides/authentication.md).

 ## Samples